Nevada: Cattle ranching

 Cattle ranching is a major economic activity in rural Nevada.
 Nevada's agricultural outputs are cattle, hay, alfalfa, dairy products, onions, and potatoes.
-As of January 1, 2006, there were an estimated 500,000 head of cattle and 70,000 head of sheep in Nevada.
+In 2020, there were an estimated 438,511 head of cattle and 71,699 head of sheep in Nevada.
 Most of these animals forage on rangeland in the summer, with supplemental feed in the winter.
 Calves are generally shipped to out-of-state feedlots in the fall to be fattened for the market.
 Over 90% of Nevada's 653,891 acre of cropland is used to grow hay, mostly alfalfa, for livestock feed.
-This livestock is usually used for food.

 Largest employers

 The largest employers in the state, as of the first fiscal quarter of 2011, are the following, according to the Nevada Department of Employment, Training and Rehabilitation:

 Infrastructure

 Transportation

 Amtrak's California Zephyr train uses the Union Pacific's original transcontinental railroad line in daily service from Chicago to Emeryville, California, serving Elko, Winnemucca, and Reno.
 Las Vegas has had no passenger train service since Amtrak's Desert Wind was discontinued in 1997.
-Amtrak Thruway Motorcoaches provide connecting service from Las Vegas to trains at Needles, California, Los Angeles, and Bakersfield, California; and from Stateline, Nevada, to Sacramento, California.
-There have been a number of proposals to re-introduce service to either Los Angeles or Southern California.
+Amtrak Thruway buses provide connecting service from Las Vegas to trains at Needles, California, Los Angeles, and Bakersfield, California; and from Stateline, Nevada, to Sacramento, California.
+There have been a number of proposals to re-introduce service to either Los Angeles or Southern California with the privately run Brightline West having begun construction in 2024.

 The Union Pacific Railroad has some railroads in the north and south of Nevada.
 Greyhound Lines provide some bus service to the state.

 Interstate 15 (I-15) passes through the southern tip of the state, serving Las Vegas and other communities.
 I-215 and I-515 also serve the Las Vegas metropolitan area.
 I-80 crosses through the northern part of Nevada, roughly following the path of the Humboldt River from Utah in the east and the Truckee River westward through Reno into California.
 It has a spur route, I-580.
 Nevada also is served by several U.S. highways: US 6, US 50, US 93, US 95 and US 395.
 There are also 189 Nevada state routes.
 Many of Nevada's counties have a system of county routes as well, though many are not signed or paved in rural areas.
 Nevada is one of a few states in the U.S. that do not have a continuous interstate highway linking its two major population centers – the road connection between the Las Vegas and Reno areas is a combination of several different Interstate and U.S. highways.
 The Interstate 11 proposed routing may eventually remedy this.